Skip to main content

 3. Epidural Steroid Injections (ESIs)

 Epidural steroid injections (ESIs) are a non-surgical way to reduce the pain in your lower back, middle of the back, and neck.
-It is effective if you’re having discomfort or pain due to nerve compression or disc herniation
+It is effective if there is discomfort or pain due to nerve compression or disc herniation.

 If the spinal stenosis has affected your lower back, ESIs can ease pain throughout your leg, reducing inflammation and nerve compression side by side.
-Similarly, these injections can also relieve pain in your neck, arms, upper back, and shoulders.
-ESIs also relieve swelling in all these areas.
+Similarly, these injections can relieve neck, arms, upper back, and shoulder pain.
+ESIs also ease swelling in all these areas.

 ESIs have a very short recovery period.
 However, they may not always provide long-term relief to your spinal stenosis pain.
-Therefore, a thorough examination is needed to determine whether this method is suitable for the patient.
+Therefore, a thorough examination is needed to determine whether this method suits the patient.

 4. Coflex Lumbar Interlaminar Device